FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 A more generalized throughput concept could enable further enhancements while maintaining the precision of simpler methods.

-The bisection method, when unconditionally compliant with [RFC2544], is excessively slow.
+The bisection method, when used in a manner unconditionally compliant with [RFC2544], is excessively slow.

 This is because a significant amount of time is spent on trials with loads that, in retrospect, are far from the final determined throughput.